RonnyFoerster/NanoObjectDetection/README.md

-Code is shown in blue
+Code is shown as
+> this is code

 ### Requirements:
 - Installation of Python (>= 3.6)